-Moving house is one of the most stressful experiences we can endure, which is part of the reason why so many of us choose to stay rather than go!
+Moving to a new house is one of the most stressful experiences we can endure, which is part of the reason why so many of us choose to stay rather than go!

-Another downfall to selling and moving house are the costs involved, which often run into the many thousands of dollars.
+Another downfall to selling and moving house are the costs involved, which often run into the tens of thousands of dollars.

 Some of the costs of selling can include:

-- Property styling your house to a sellable standard (property staging companies can charge up to $6,000 depending on the type of furnishings required and the length of time it takes to sell).
+- Property styling your house to a sellable standard (property staging companies can charge $5,000 or more depending on the type of furnishings required and the length of time it takes to sell).